muratk3n/thirdwave/en/tweets/2020/week7a.md

 ---

-Looking at just this poll, looks like there is overlap btw Booty and Biden voters.
+Looking at just this poll, seems like there is overlap btw Booty and Biden voters.
 Booty took a big bite out of that Biden cake.
 Now the JB attack video makes sense.
 He lost voters to Mayo.